UserLevelUp/Schmaybe/README.md

 Judiciously used ChatGPT and Gemini to help create log monitoring app called Schmaybe.
 It grabs the line number and any new line, and when it detects a change to the log file, it monitors it.
 Along with the name of the file and the actual line.

+If you are on vacation, on a sabbatical, or even visiting friends or family, you don't really know if that log file is really doing anything other than just sitting there.
+That's why Schmaybe was created, so you will know.
+The test server allows clients to connect via web sockets and it sends json message each time it detects a line was added to the log file.

+Currently in alpha release.

 # python - server info

 Please go to the readme.md file in the proto-api folder.
 The server uses websockets port 8765 and sends messages to any client that is listening.
 A simple test client can be called as well to test the server is sending messages for a log file that it is --monitoring.